tModLoader/tModLoader/PortingNotes_1.4.5.md

 - FishingAttempt.junk added --> How does this change things?
 - TileEntity.RequiresUpdates (and static List<TileEntity> UpdateEntities) added -> Do all mods need to update their TEs?
 What is the default?
 What are Add and Remove methods?
 ModTileEntity will likely require updates.
 - TileEntity.Read now has a gameversion parameter.
 For modded tiles, I don't think this affects anything.
 Vanilla TEs have updated save and load code, need to verify poses and other changes work with modded items.
-- AnchorType.AllFlatHeight added -> What is it used for, what does it represent?
-Which tiles use it that didn't before?
 - UserInterface.MouseCaptured -> could be useful
 - FlexibleTileWand is now used to place many other tiles that used to rely solely on RandomStyleRange.
 We should add an example of a custom FlexibleTileWand item/tile and document when to use it.
 - NPCID.Sets: SpawnOnPlayerCanSpawnInMidairOnSkyblock, DontDropDungeonKeysOrSouls, HunterPotionFriendlyOverride, others.